 In response to the COVID-19 pandemic, states issued stay-at-home orders in March 2020.
 Along with those orders, many states relaxed alcohol regulations—for example, many states started to allow curbside pickup of alcohol.
 The popular media reported a jump in alcohol sales and anecdotal accounts of increased drinking.
 But how did alcohol consumption change across the nation?
 Were people simply having one or two more drinks?
 Did harmful binge drinking increase?
 Were the changes greater among some subgroups of the population than others?
 These are important public health questions because alcohol is one of the leading preventable causes of mortality in the country.

-As RTI experts present the results of the survey, webinar attendees will learn whether:
+As RTI experts presented the results of the survey, webinar attendees learned whether: